Who is this useful for?

 This resource provides insights into vocational rehabilitation and employment opportunities for persons with deafblindness.
 It outlines key aspects of career awareness, exploration, and preparation, along with various employment models such as supported employment, sheltered workshops, and self-employment.

 The document also highlights the role of assistive technology, work readiness skills, and enterprise development for economic empowerment.
-Additionally, real-life case studies demonstrate how individuals with deafblindness have successfully established their own businesses or secured employment, offering practical guidance and inspiration for young adults, families, and organizations working in this space.
+Additionally, real life case studies demonstrate how individuals with deafblindness have successfully established their own businesses or secured employment, offering practical guidance and inspiration for young adults, families, and organizations working in this space.

 Downloads